Husson University

-Husson University is a private university in Bangor, Maine.
-It offers undergraduate and graduate degrees and as of Fall 2020 had a total enrollment of 3,476 students, including 799 graduate students in master's and doctoral programs.
+Husson University is a private university in Bangor, Maine, United States.
+It offers undergraduate and graduate degrees and as of Fall 2022 had a total enrollment of 3,065 students, including 636 graduate students in master's and doctoral programs.

-Husson University is one of three universities in the Bangor area (the University of Maine at Augusta and the University of Maine are the others) and the only private university in the region.
+Husson University is one of four universities in the Bangor area (the University of Maine at Augusta, the University of Maine, and Beal University are the others) and the largest private university in the region.
 Husson also offers a number of online programs.
 The university previously operated satellite campuses around the state.
 The last of these campuses, at Northern Maine Community College, was shuttered in 2021.
 Students were transitioned to Husson's online programs.

 History

-Founded in 1898, Husson was originally named Shaw School of Business and was located on the second floor of a building in downtown Bangor.
-Enrollment was low until after World War II, when its reputation grew as a business school.
-In 1953 the Maine Legislature authorized the school, newly-renamed as Husson College, to grant Bachelor of Science degrees.
+Husson University traces its roots to November 1, 1898, when the already existing Shaw Business College announced it was opening a branch in Bangor, Maine, alongside the college's Augusta and Houlton branches.
+The Bangor branch was located on the second floor of a building in downtown Bangor.
+The enrollment bloomed after one year.
+In 1926, the Bangor branch changed ownership and was renamed to the Bangor Maine School of Commerce, becoming a branch of the Maine School of Commerce alongside the other former branches of Shaw Business School.
+Despite the initial bloom, enrollment remained low until after World War II, when its reputation grew as a business school.
+In 1933, the Bangor school was bought by Chesley H. Husson who was working as the school's principal.
+On December 27, 1946, following a stockholders meeting the college was renamed to Husson College.
+The name change became effective on January 2, 1947.

+In 1953 the Maine Legislature authorized the school to grant Bachelor of Science degrees.
 It subsequently became Husson University in 2008.